Democrats unload on Bernie Sanders in likely debate preview

 “You’ve got candidates, you’ve got super PACs, all piling on to stop Bernie Sanders,” Weaver said.
 “They know he has the momentum in the race.”

-One candidate who hasn’t yet taken Sanders on directly: Sen. Elizabeth Warren.
+One candidate who didn’t take Sanders on directly Monday: Sen. Elizabeth Warren.
 Though she shares many of Sanders’ liberal policies and could benefit if he were to stumble, she’s been reluctant to tangle with him throughout the campaign.

 She was Bloomberg’s fiercest critic during last week’s debate and has signaled she may continue to target the former New York mayor Tuesday night.

 Sanders may benefit most from the sheer number of candidates still in the race.
-They are still fighting among themselves – and splitting up the anti-Sanders vote – to emerge as the strongest alternative to him.
+There are still seven high-profile Democrats fighting among themselves – and splitting up the anti-Sanders vote – to emerge as the strongest alternative to him.

-Heading into the debate, there was no sign that any of those candidates was close to getting out.
+Heading into the debate, there was no sign that any of those candidates were close to getting out.